ajbuob/word-analysis-webapp/README.md

 ## Architecture
 * Spring Boot Gradle-based web application that supports file upload processing via async POST request as well as GET endpoint to retrieve text analysis results.
-* Application runs on port 8181 and can be changed in projects resources/application.yml file id desired
+* Application runs on port 8181 and can be changed in projects resources/application.yml file if desired

 ## Endpoints